Introduction

 The French minor is designed to give students pursuing other majors the opportunity to engage with and reflect upon French and Francophone literary, philosophical, and visual cultures.

-For students entering Cornell as of Fall 2020, requirements for the minor are five courses focusing on the French and Francophone world at the 2095 level or higher.
+Requirements for the minor are five courses focusing on the French and Francophone world at the 2095 level or higher.

 - The minimum grade for a course to be applied to the French minor is B-.